cariveroco/Work_Project-Wastewater_Effluent/README.md

 Phenols      | 0 to 0.12
 COD            | 0 to 120

-These are the final plots proposed to management and which they found acceptable for publication.
+These are the only plots that management found acceptable, amidst caution that the x-axis scale was skewed by the mixed period groupings.